17 Hydrogen Peroxide Uses You Never Knew About

 Clean your fruit and veggies

 If you’re looking for an alternative to expensive fruit and vegetable washes, spritz a little food-grade hydrogen peroxide on them instead to help clean bacteria away.
 Rinse thoroughly before consuming.
-When you’re finished, use these tricks to keep fruit and veggies fresh longer.

 Clean your grubby sponges